cap-js/docs/java/working-with-cql/query-execution.md

 If you define runtime views on [draft-enabled](../fiori-drafts#reading-drafts) entities and want to run draft specific queries on these views, set the *cds.drafts.persistence* configuration to `split` and run the queries through the [Draft Service](../fiori-drafts#draft-service) or [Application Service](../cqn-services/application-services#application-services).
 The [Persistence Service](../cqn-services/persistence-services) only works for non-draft specific queries.

-::: warning Draft-enabling runtime views requires schema update When [draft-enabling](../fiori-drafts#reading-drafts) a runtime view, a corresponding draft persistence table is created for this view and a database schema update is required when changing the runtime view.
+::: warning Avoid draft-enabling runtime views [Draft-enabling](../fiori-drafts#reading-drafts) runtime views is only supported in *cte* mode.
+The cds-compiler creates a corresponding draft persistence table for the view and a database schema update is required each time the runtime view is changed.

-[Draft activate](../fiori-drafts#editing-drafts) updates the active entity via the runtime view, therefore the runtime view must fulfill all requirements of a [writable view](#updatable-views).
+[Draft activate](../fiori-drafts#editing-drafts) updates the active entity via the runtime view, therefore the view must fulfill all requirements of an [updatable view](#updatable-views).
 :::

 ### Write through Views { #updatable-views }